milvus-io/community/blog/en/2022-1-27-milvus-2-0-a-glimpse-at-new-features.md

 ---
 id: 2022-1-27-milvus-2-0-a-glimpse-at-new-features.md
 title: Milvus 2.0 - A Glimpse at New Features
-author: Qiao Yanliang
+author: Yanliang Qiao
 date: 2022-01-27
-desc: Check the Newest Features of Milvus 2.0.
+desc: Check out the Newest Features of Milvus 2.0.
-cover: assets.zilliz.com/20220127_142811_e8ae2a5864.png
+cover: assets.zilliz.com/20220127_152408_68d3af6c13.png
 tag: Engineering
 ---

 # Milvus 2.0: A Glimpse at New Features

 It has been half a year since the first release candidate of Milvus 2.0.
 Now we are proud to announce the general availability of the Milvus 2.0.
-Please follow me to catch a glimpse at some of the new features that Milvus supports.
+Please follow me step by step to catch a glimpse at some of the new features that Milvus supports.

 ## Entity deletion